 In 2008, they founded Hudson Valley Wine Magazine, a definitive resource that supports and promotes the vibrant local wine and craft beverage industry, and winner of several industry awards.
 In 2016, the couple launched the Ultimate Hudson Valley Cider + Apple Spirits Guide.

 Bob brings his experience as multi-media producer in the corporate arena to his role as Executive Editor of Flint Mine Press.
 He has co-written and edited numerous articles and books relating to craft beverage history, and is the author of The Story of Brotherhood, America’s Oldest Winery.
 Bob’s historical acumen and photographic editing skills to help distinguish Flint Mine Press’s books and publications.
 Bob currently serves as Vice President of the Hudson Valley Cabernet Franc Coalition.

 Before her current roles as Managing Editor and Design Director, Linda garnered decades of experience as Creative Director at NYC-based design and marketing firms, including a business in Manhattan she co-owned and operated for more than 20 years.
-At Flint Mine Press, she is responsible for overseeing content development for Hudson Valley Wine and the Ultimate Cider Guide, and shapes the look of every published work.
-She recently established Flint Media Inc., a design and consulting company in the Hudson Valley that specializes in identity and promotion.
-Linda currently serves as Secretary of the Hudson Valley Cabernet Franc Coalition.
+At Flint Mine Press, she is responsible for overseeing content development for Hudson Valley Wine Magazine and the Ultimate Cider Guide, and shapes the look of every published work.
+She is president of Flint Media Inc., a design and consulting company in the Hudson Valley that specializes in graphic identity and promotion.
+Linda is the 2020 recipient of the New York Wine & Grape Foundation’s Unity Award, and currently serves as Secretary of the Hudson Valley Cabernet Franc Coalition.